tencentyun/intlcloud-documents/product_new/网络产品中心/私有网络/操作指南/安全管理/管理安全组/管理安全组_intl_en.md

       - Current security group.
 (Indicates the CVM associated with the security group)
       - Other security group.
 The ID of another security group under the same project in the same region.
     - Reference an IP address object or an IP address group object in the [Parameter Template](https://cloud.tencent.com/document/product/215/20090).
- - **Protocol port**: Enter the protocol type and port range, or reference a protocol port or protocol port group in the [Parameter Template](https://cloud.tencent.com/document/product/215/20090).
+ - **Protocol port**: Enter the protocol type and port range.<!--or reference a protocol port or protocol port group in the [Parameter Template](https://cloud.tencent.com/document/product/215/20090).-->
  - **Policy**: Allow or Reject.

 >